Amareteklay/quteba/README.md

 #
 ## Bugs

+- It was not possible to create featured image for blog posts from the create post and update post functionalities.
+It was possible only through the admin.
+Adding the featured_image field in the respective forms was not enough.
+Thanks to 'digital public goods' [such as this](https://stackoverflow.com/questions/52263711/generic-view-updateview-from-django-tutorial-does-not-save-files-or-images), I added enctype="multipart/form-data" to the forms and got it solved.
+- The forum list and forum detail pages were showing server error in the deployed version.
+The problem was solved when I removed a forward slash that I had forgotten to remove from the beginning of static file path.
+I had used
+ `href='{% static "/css/qforum.css" %}'`
+ instead of
+ `href='{% static "css/qforum.css" %}'`.
 - Commenting on a forum entry for the first time failed because the function after a successful Ajax connection was not able to find the comment box.
 The new comment is supposed to be added to the comment box, but I had specified the 'afterbegin' parameter while the box never began.
 I fixed this by putting a div with the target comment-box class.

 ![Ajax bug fixed](assets/screenshots/ajax-bug-fixed.png)